 In '74 Splittorff had his first off season, nearly reversing his record to go 13-19 with a 4.10 ERA.
 In '75 he put some time in the pen to work through stuff and dropped his ERA a run and by the end of the season was back in the rotation full-time.
 In '76 he retuned to a winning record as one of a very strong staff of starters that would take the Royals to the AL playoffs the next three seasons.
 He won 16 in '77 and 19 the next season and pitched well overall in the playoffs, accumulating a 2-0 record in five games.
 He won 14 in '80, the year KC finally beat the Yankees, and got his first Series action in relief since manager Jim Frey left him out of the rotation.
 After a couple mediocre seasons, he led the Royals staff with 13 wins in '83.
 He then got off to a slow start in '84 and with the next round of premium pitchers arriving he retired during the season, pretty much moving right into broadcasting.
 Both sides of his 166-143 record are team records.
-He also had a 3.81 ERA with 88 complete games and 17 shutouts.
+He also had a 3.81 ERA with 88 complete games, 17 shutouts, and a save.
 In the post-season he was a combined 2-0 with a 2.79 ERA in seven games.

 Paul gets notice for his defense - he was also pretty good up top - and his '69 season, despite the high ERA that year.
 I don't know what he did for the dairy but I'm sure he was much happier with his career choice after playing.
 He was a talented sportscaster, also calling college hoop and local football games.